-Allowing your body time to recover between workouts helps your muscles repair damage sustained during exercise and prepare for the next workout.
-Strength and endurance gains actually happen during recovery and not in the gym.
-If you work out regularly, take at least one day off from the gym per week to give your body a well-deserved break.
-While average gym-goers do not need to plan longer breaks from the gym, athletes and people recovering from vigorous training or challenging athletic events benefit from recovery with either reduced amounts of exercise or no exercise at all during certain weeks.
+When you give your body a break, you're allowing your muscles time to recover between workouts, which helps to repair damage sustained during exercise and prepare for the next workout.
+Strength and endurance gains actually happen during recovery, not in the gym.
+If you work out regularly, taking a day off from the gym each week gives your body a well-deserved break.

 Signs of Overtraining